TRANSITION READINESS INDEX℠

 Many firms think they are preparing for transition when they are really only preparing the ownership mechanics.

-A successor may be identified, a structure may be proposed, and a timeline may exist on paper, but the transition is still at risk if leaders are not aligned, empowered, trusted, or prepared to operate without constant dependence on the founder or current owner.
+A successor may be identified, a structure may be proposed, and a timeline may exist on paper, but the firm may still be exposed if client relationships, business development, decision-making, leadership trust, or authority remain concentrated in too few people.

 TRI helps bring those realities into the open so they can be addressed earlier, more honestly, and more productively.